SinaLab/ArabicNER/README.md

 https://ontology.birzeit.edu/Wojood/

-Wojood Corpus
+Wojood Arabic Fine-Grained Corpus
 --------
-A corpus and model for nested Arabic Named Entity Recognition
+A corpus and model for nested and flat Arabic Named Entity Recognition
 Version: 1.0 (updated on 20/1/2022)

 Wojood consists of about 550K tokens (MSA and dialect) that are manually